 Notably, the therapeutic repertoire of M. pudica extends to its mucilaginous seed components, which have recently attracted considerable attention for their physicochemical properties and functional utility in gastrointestinal health.
 The mucilage extracted from seeds is primarily composed of glucuronoxylans, conferring highly desirable features such as high viscosity, gel-forming capacity, considerable thermal stability, and pronounced adhesion to mucosal surfaces (Bukhari et al., 2022).

-These enriched polysaccharides act as a bioadsorbent, with the potential to aggregate and facilitate the clearance of mucoid plaques— dense conglomerates of mucus, microbial biofilms, exfoliated epithelial debris, and toxins adhered to the intestinal lining.
+These enriched polysaccharides act as a bio-adsorbent, with the potential to aggregate and facilitate the clearance of mucoid plaques— dense conglomerates of mucus, microbial biofilms, exfoliated epithelial debris, and toxins adhered to the intestinal lining.
 Mucoid plaques have been implicated in compromised nutrient absorption, chronic intestinal

 inflammation, and systemic toxicity (though their biomedical validity remains under debate) and are frequently cited in integrative and naturopathic medicine as targets for detoxification (Gerson & Wong, 2006; Smith & Bratman, 2003).
 The adhesive and adsorptive properties of M. pudica mucilage, distinct from the mechanisms of conventional laxatives, suggest a unique role in mechanical disintegration and removal of these pathological deposits, thus positioning the plant as a novel cleansing agent within complementary gastrointestinal health interventions (Bukhari et al., 2022).